conventional-changelog/commitlint/docs/guides-ci-setup.md

 # - Covers branch pull requests (when TO=branch)
 ./node_modules/.bin/commitlint --from="$TRAVIS_BRANCH" --to="$TO"

-# Always lint the triggerig commit
+# Always lint the triggering commit
 # - Covers direct commits
 ./node_modules/.bin/commitlint --from="$TRAVIS_COMMIT"
 ```